Huascacode/PythonProjects/README.md

 # PythonProjects
-This a repo for python projects of small scale.
+This is a repo for python projects of small scale.